ArmanAsgharpoor/academic-CV-templates/README.md

 Please provide a clear description of your changes and why you believe they should be included.

+## Tutorial: Academic CV Sections

+This tutorial provides an overview of each section in an academic CV, explaining its purpose, why it is important to include it, and what information should be included.

+### 1. Education

+The **Education** section lists your academic qualifications, degrees, and certifications.
+It showcases your educational background and demonstrates your commitment to learning and academic excellence.
+Include the following information for each degree:

+- Degree title, such as "PhD in Computer Science"
+- Institution name and location
+- Graduation date (or expected graduation date for ongoing degrees)

+### 2. Research Experience

+The **Research Experience** section highlights your involvement in research projects and demonstrates your expertise in your field.
+Include the following information for each research experience:

+- Position title, such as "Research Assistant" or "Research Intern"
+- Institution or organization name and location
+- Duration of the research project (start and end dates)
+- A brief description of the project objectives, methodology, and your role and contributions

+### 3. Publications

+The **Publications** section showcases your scholarly contributions and highlights your research output.
+Include the following information for each publication:

+- Publication type (journal article, conference paper, book chapter, etc.)
+- Authors (including yourself) and their affiliations
+- Title of the publication
+- Name of the journal or conference
+- Volume, issue, and page numbers
+- Publication date

+### 4. Skills

+The **Skills** section demonstrates your technical and research skills that are relevant to your field of study.
+Include the following information:

+- Programming languages, such as Python, Java, or C++
+- Software and tools, such as TensorFlow, MATLAB, or LaTeX
+- Analytical techniques, such as data analysis, machine learning, or statistical modeling
+- Other skills that are applicable to your research area, such as web development or database management

+### 5. Awards and Honors

+The **Awards and Honors** section highlights your achievements, recognition, and academic distinctions.
+Include the following information:

+- Name of the award or honor
+- Granting organization or institution
+- Year received

+### 6. References

+The **References** section provides contact information for individuals who can vouch for your abilities, such as research advisors or collaborators.
+Include the following information for each reference:

+- Full name
+- Position or title
+- Institution or organization
+- Email address (optional, but recommended for online applications)

+Including these sections in your academic CV helps provide a comprehensive overview of your qualifications, research experience, publications, skills, and recognition.
+It allows potential employers, academic institutions, or funding agencies to assess your suitability for research positions, academic programs, or grants.

+Remember to tailor your CV to the specific requirements of each opportunity you are applying for.
+Highlight the most relevant information and showcase your accomplishments to make a strong impression.

+Best of luck with your academic CV!

 ## License

 This repository is licensed under the [MIT License](LICENSE).
 Feel free to use the templates for personal and commercial purposes, modify them, and distribute them as needed.
 However, attribution is appreciated.